JulianAburrow/ManufacturerManager/README.md

 This project includes support for a document-aware AI assistant powered by [Ollama](https://ollama.com).
 If Ollama is not installed, assistant features will be disabled gracefully.

-The model in use is TinyLlama
+The models in use are gemma3:1b, qwen:0.5b and tinyllama:latest

 ---